Montse Salmeron

 Professional Biography

-Areas of Interest: My Lab is interested in studying the interactive effects of environment, management, and crop genetics on the productivity and sustainability of grain cropping systems.
+Areas of Interest: My lab is interested in studying the interactive effects of environment, management and crop genetics on the productivity and sustainability of grain cropping systems.
 We address this complex question with a multi-disciplinary approach that integrates agronomic and hypothesis-driven eco-physiology research with the use of crop simulation models.
 Main research questions in our lab try to fill knowledge gaps in soil-plant-atmosphere interactions and plant processes that ultimately determine yield and grain composition.

 2016-present, Assistant Professor.
 University of Kentucky